-Though Ambien isn’t a benzodiazepine, its effects mimic benzos in how it promotes sleep.
-And, like benzos, it is only intended for short-term use.
-It is classified by the U.S. Drug Enforcement Administration as a Schedule IV drug, meaning that it has a lower risk for abuse relative to Schedule III substances but still carries the potential for addiction.
-Even when being used correctly, Ambien has a wide range of possible adverse side effects, including depression, memory loss, disorientation, and sleepwalking.
+Though Ambien isn’t a benzodiazepine, its effects mimic benzos actions.
+Like the rest of benzos, it is only intended for short-term use.
+It is classified by the U.S. Drug Enforcement Administration as a Schedule IV drug, meaning that it has a lower risk for abuse relative to Schedule III substances but still carries the potential for dependence.
+Even when being used as prescribed, Ambien has a wide range of possible adverse side effects, including depression, memory loss, disorientation, and sleepwalking.

 Ambien has been proven effective in helping people get to sleep but not stay asleep.
 People may continue to use the drug because they continue to wake up in the middle of the night.
 Others may use the drug recreationally to achieve euphoric effects.
 Some users mix Ambien with alcohol or other drugs to increase their euphoric effects.

-Users are also likely to build up a tolerance to Ambien quickly, and so medical professionals recommend prescribing Ambien for short periods at the lowest effective dose.
+Users are also likely to build up a tolerance to Ambien quickly, and so medical professionals prescribe Ambien for short periods at the lowest effective dose.
 If sleep problems persist longer than six weeks, it’s recommended that clinicians find alternative treatment options.

 However, some people can become tolerant of Ambien within just days of regular use, and since people will often take them for longer than their intended use.
 If an individual has a history of addiction or drug abuse, they are more likely to become addicted to Ambien as well.

-As previously mentioned, Ambien and other non-benzodiazepine sedatives work in much the same way as their benzo counterparts, including Klonopin and Valium in that they depress the central nervous system by binding themselves to the brain’s GABA receptors.
+As previously mentioned, Ambien and other non-benzodiazepine sedatives work in much the same way as their benzo counterparts, including Klonopin and Valium in that they reduce the activity of the central nervous system by binding themselves to the brain’s GABA receptors.

-The difference between Ambien and benzodiazepines like Klonopin is that Klonopin binds itself to all GABA receptors to stimulate production and activity to create more general feelings of sedation and relaxation.
-Ambien, on the other hand, is more selective and targets specific GABA receptors for the sole purpose of initiating sleep.
+The difference between Ambien and benzodiazepines like Klonopin is that Klonopin binds itself to all GABA receptors and creates more general feelings of sedation and relaxation.
+Ambien, on the other hand, is more selective and targets specific GABA receptors for the sole purpose to initiate sleep.

-When abused, taken longer than intended, inhaled, or taken intravenously, Ambien has the potential to lead to dependence or addiction.
+When abused, taken longer than intended, inhaled, or taken intravenously, Ambien has the potential to lead to dependence.
 Long-term use can cause users to build tolerance and even lead to adverse effects on the nervous system.
 Building tolerance may be just as likely with Ambien as it is with benzodiazepines, according to animal studies.